 Investing in Canadian bank stocks, as well as Canadian insurance companies, has always been a profitable venture.
 Canadian banks in particular enjoy a very solid oligopoly and hence face very little competition.
 Much like the banks, just a few insurance providers dominate the space.
 Considering the fact both sectors have were hit hard in the stock market correction of March and April, and have not yet fully recovered, there might be some very good value in the finance sector still.

-If you’d like to get up to date stock pick recommendations and market analysis, i suggest you check out Dividend Stock Rock.
-You can read my detailed DSR review first, or sign up immediately with our 45% exclusive discount.
+If you’d like to get up to date stock pick recommendations and market analysis, I suggest you check out Dividend Stock Rock who helped us compile MDJ’s own list of Canada’s best dividend stocks.

 As you may know the Canadian banking sector is dominated by ‘The Big 6’.
 The names include Royal Bank of Canada (RY), TD Bank (TD), Scotiabank (BSN), BMO (BMO), CIBC (CM) and a regional bank – National Bank (NA).

 The top insurers that make it into the Canadian Financial index are Sun Life (SU), Manulife (MFC) and Intact Financial (IFC).
 The conglomerate Brookfield Asset Management also makes it into iShares Capped Financial Index ETF (XFN).

 From inception of January of 2002 to the end of August 2020, the Canadian financial stocks have offered a very solid market beat:

 Recommended reading: Our favourite Canadian bank stocks also included in our list Top Canadian Dividend Growth Stocks for 2021.

 The Canadians Banks Offered a Bigger Beat